dshadowwolf/vciv-disassembler/README.md

 Implementation of a layer on top of the planned library for inspection and tracking of data related to the decoded instruction stream to assist in actual decompilation and not just disassembly.

 ## License
-Nominally I like to license code that I write under the MIT or 2-clause "Simplified" BSD licenses, as these offer more freedom to the end user, even as they violate some of the protected freedoms of the GPL family of licenses.
-At this time the license is undecided, though leaning towards MIT - any contributors should accept that this change will happen, even if the current license is "undecided" - so technically "all rights reserved".
+This code is licensed under the 3-clause "Simplified" BSD license instead of my usual choice of the MIT license because of the protection against being used for advertising that is the third clause of the chosen license.

 ## Closing
 In the end I work in bursts of inspiration followed by sometimes years long lulls in activity.
 It is also a preference of mine to leave any legalities that are not immediately necessary until such a time as a decision needs to be made about them, giving me a long time to think about things and get advice from any number of sources.